-You’ve just launched a new product.
-The marketing team is buzzing, sales projections look promising, and the shelves are ready for your masterpiece.
+Picture this: You’ve just launched a new product.
+The marketing team is buzzing, sales projections look promising, and the shelves are fully stocked.
 But then, a minor typo in your packaging, a missing allergen claim, or a misplaced barcode brings the whole operation to a grinding halt.

-These errors are more common than you might think, and they can cost brands millions, not just in penalties, but in damaged reputations and lost customer trust.
-Let’s break it down.
+These errors are more common than you might think, and they can cost brands millions—not just in penalties, but in damaged reputations, lost customer trust, and expensive recalls.

 The real cost of packaging errors